 Before you fly

-My husband laughs at me for doing this, but I definitely look up what films will be available on each flight.
+My partner laughs at me for doing this, but I definitely look up what films will be available on each flight.
 Each airline’s website usually makes the list available a few weeks in advance and quite often these days there will be films that are currently or have recently been in cinemas.
 Why would you bother doing this?
 Well, firstly I am curious (I spent 12 years working in the film industry before moving into travel) and secondly, I don’t want to risk having already seen everything!
 24 hours is a lot of film-watching time and there’s nothing worse than getting comfortable after boarding your flight, switching on your screen and realising that you saw a whole bunch of the films recently.
 Save your money and see them on the plane!

 What you take on board with you can really be the difference between 24 hours of heaven and 24 hours of hell!
 Try not to take to too much on board but make sure you think about what you might need!